 - If the pain does not get worse or goes away, you can resume running at 50 percent volume of easy running for several days before resuming training.

 - If the pain gets worse on the run or within 48 hours, you need to stop running for at least a week and reevaluate.

 - You can continue to train with activities such as cycling, swimming, aqua jogging, or the elliptical.

 What type of injuries can you still run with?

 Generally speaking, runners can continue to run if they suffer from a mild strain or inflammation such as plantar fasciitis, runner’s knee, or IT band syndrome.

 Related Article: 15 Dynamic Stretches Runners Should Do

-What type of injuries require you to cancel your marathon?
+What types of injuries require you to cancel your marathon?